jayalmaraz/jay-almaraz.github.io/docs/managers/admin-console.md

 ### Incident Categories

 Categorising incidents is critical to gaining insights into the risks that may emerge as your teams and operations grow.
-Campfire has a particular structure to incident categories which allow for many layers of sub-groupings before a final option is presented.
+Volaby has a particular structure to incident categories which allow for many layers of sub-groupings before a final option is presented.

 On the incident report, categories and groups behave identically -- they are effectively folders which contain more layers.
 The difference between a category and a group is that a group can only contain `Details`.
 This means that a group will be the last layer that is created before details are finally added.